ghiscoding/Realtime-TODO-Aurelia-Auth-RethinkDB/README.md

 Default ports for this application are `4000` for the WebUI and `5000` for the API (server) calls.
 You can change these ports by going into
 #### CLI
-You can change the port by going into [/client-cli/aurelia_project/tasks/run.js](https://github.com/ghiscoding/Realtime-TODO-Aurelia-Auth-RethinkDB/blob/master/client-cli/aurelia_project/tasks/run.js) via the variables `portBackEnd` and `portFrontEnd`.
+You can change the ports by going into [/client-cli/aurelia_project/tasks/run.js](https://github.com/ghiscoding/Realtime-TODO-Aurelia-Auth-RethinkDB/blob/master/client-cli/aurelia_project/tasks/run.js) via the variables `portBackEnd` and `portFrontEnd`.
 #### WebPack
-You can change the port by going into [/client-wp/webpack.config.js](https://github.com/ghiscoding/Realtime-TODO-Aurelia-Auth-RethinkDB/blob/master/client-wp/webpack.config.js) via the variables `portBackEnd` and `portFrontEnd`.
+You can change the ports by going into [/client-wp/webpack.config.js](https://github.com/ghiscoding/Realtime-TODO-Aurelia-Auth-RethinkDB/blob/master/client-wp/webpack.config.babel.js) via the variables `portBackEnd`, however the client/frontend port will have to be updated in the [/client/wp/package.json](https://github.com/ghiscoding/Realtime-TODO-Aurelia-Auth-RethinkDB/blob/master/client-wp/package.json) file by changing the variable `WEBPACK_PORT=4000` to whichever port you want (you might also want to update `serve-backend:start-when-ready` line).

 ## Contributions
 Contributions are welcome.
 I use this project as a placeholder to help (and be helped by) people, which is all about the open community.
 So please feel free to make any PR (Pull Request).